 When running big data applications, we often find the following common pitfalls:

 In this case, the customer was able to fine-tune their queries based on Unravel’s suggestions and see a 5x speed improvement by using only one-tenth of the original number of tasks.

-In this post, I will talk about this customer’s experience to showcase the problem and how Unravel helps users tackle it.
+Let’s look at this example in more detail to review the problems facing this customer and how Unravel helped resolve it.
 Our examples will be Hive with MapReduce applications running on a YARN cluster as this is what the customer was using, but the problem is applicable in other types of YARN applications such as Spark and Hive with Tez, which Unravel supports also.

 The Hive query in this customer example took 40 minutes on average to complete, and could take longer (more than 1 hour) or less (about 29 min) depending on how busy the cluster was.
 To note, he did not make changes to any YARN, Hive, MapReduce configurations for these runs, so the configurations were from the default setting for the cluster.

 After installing Unravel, he saw that for this query, Unravel automatically detected that it was using too many map and reduce tasks (Figures 1 and 2).
 Moreover, it provided actionable suggestions to improve the inefficiency – it specified new values for the configurations mapreduce.input.fileinputformat.split.minsize, mapreduce.input.fileinputformat.split.maxsize, and hive.exec.reducers.bytes.per.reducer, that would result in fewer map and reduce tasks in a future run.